russell-n/oldape/_sources/readme.txt

 Documentation
 -------------

-It is currently being converted to a Literate Programming implementation.
-To build the documentation, make sure you have:
+The built documentation is on `GitHub <https://rsnakamura.github.io/oldape/index.html>`_.
+To build the documentation youself, make sure you have:

    * sphinx
+   * sphinxcontrib-plantuml
-   * sphinxcontrib-uml
+   * sphinx_bootstrap_theme

 Then run ``make <format>`` in the same director as the `Makefile`.
 For example, to create html-documentation::